Enforcing a Judgment

 What is a Judgment?

 When a party “wins” a civil case, they may be awarded monetary compensation by the court.
-The compensation is often a “judgment.”
-Judgments can include compensation of damages and the costs/fees associated with the lawsuit.
-After a court issues a judgment, the plaintiff becomes the creditor, and the defendant becomes a debtor.
+The compensation is often referred to as a “judgment.”
+Judgments can include compensation for damages, as well as the costs and fees associated with the lawsuit.
+After a court issues a judgment, the plaintiff who was awarded the judgment becomes the creditor, and the defendant becomes a debtor.

-Collecting the judgment is the responsibility of the plaintiff/creditor.
-The defendant/debtor can pay the plaintiff/creditor immediately and satisfy the judgment.
-Sometimes the defendant/debtor refuses to satisfy the judgment or does not have the money.
-If that happens, Maryland law has options for the plaintiff/creditor to collect the money owed to them.
+Collecting the judgment is the responsibility of the creditor.
+The debtor can pay the creditor immediately and satisfy the judgment.
+Sometimes, the debtor refuses to satisfy the judgment or does not have the money.
+If that happens, Maryland law has options for the creditor to collect the money owed to them.

 Plaintiffs

-The first step to collecting your judgment is to record it.
+The first step to collecting a judgment is to record it.
 The judgment is automatically recorded in the court that heard your case.
-There are three different options for collecting the judgment:
+Once the judgment is recorded, there are three options for collecting the judgment:

 - Garnish the debtor’s wages